gagandeepahuja09/distributed_system_patterns/microservices/3_splitting_monolith.md

 **Data Decomposition Concerns**

 **Performance**
 * Database joins won't be possible.
+Joins move from database tier to application tier.

+**Data Integrity**
+* Foreign key integrity ensures that we are able to .